 A Ticket to Paradise?
-Touring Exhibition Fri 8 Mar 2019 – Sun 19 May 2019 9:30am – 5:00pm WA Maritime Museum A Greek girl, sent across the world to marry a man she’d never met; an African journalist fleeing for his life; and a stateless baby born in India to Iranian parents.
+Touring Exhibition Sat 1 Dec 2018 – Sun 24 Feb 2019 10:00am – 4:00pm Museum of the Great Southern A Greek girl, sent across the world to marry a man she’d never met; an African journalist fleeing for his life; and a stateless baby born in India to Iranian parents.
 These are just some of the human stories that feature in A Ticket to Paradise?
 Touring from the National Archives of Australia, this exhibition examines the diversity of Australian immigrants and the government’s ambitious plans after World War II to encourage mass migration.
 A Ticket to Paradise? reveals the human aspect of migration through recordings of new and archival personal accounts.
 These stories provide an insight into the rich, complex and very different experiences of the migrants and refugees who have settled here, and the promotional campaigns that persuaded them to come.
-This is a free exhibition but WA Maritime Museum entry fees do apply.
-A Ticket to Paradise? will also be travelling to the Museum of the Goldfields, Museum of Geraldton, and the Museum of the Great Southern.
+This is a free exhibition.
+A Ticket to Paradise? will also be travelling to the Museum of the Goldfields, Museum of Geraldton, and the WA Maritime Museum.
 Feature Image: Brian Jonmundsson and his wife Visitacion arrive in Sydney, 1963.
 NAA: A12111, 1/1963/4/41 A national touring exhibition developed and presented by the National Archives of Australia.
 This exhibition tour is supported by the Department of Home Affairs.
 Exhibition development was supported by the Department of Communications and the Arts through Visions of Australia and the National Collecting Institutions Touring and Outreach Program.
 Caption: Brian Jonmundsson and his wife Visitacion arrive in Sydney, 1963.
-NAA: A12111, 1/1963/4/41 Image courtesy National Archives of Australia Getting Here Address WA Maritime Museum Victoria Quay, Fremantle, Western Australia, 6160, Australia Phone 1300 134 081 By Train The WA Maritime Museum is located within walking distance of Fremantle Station visit the Transperth website for timetables.
-By Bus The WA Maritime Museum is serviced by the free Fremantle Cat Service, at stop 24.
-Visit the Transperth website for timetables and details.
-By Car Paid parking is available in the City of Fremantle car park just outside the WA Shipwrecks Museum.
-Additional paid parking is available in the Wilsons car park at the WA Maritime Museum, Victoria Quay which is a short walk from the WA Shipwrecks Museum.
-By Ferry Captain Cook Cruises offer a range of ferry services from Perth which stop nearby at B-Shed ferry terminal.
-Accessibility Comprehensive accessibility information about the WA Maritime Museum can be found on the Access WA website.
+NAA: A12111, 1/1963/4/41 Image courtesy National Archives of Australia Getting Here Address Museum of the Great Southern Residency Road, Albany, Western Australia, 6330, Australia Phone (08) 9841 4844 By Bus The Museum of the Great Southern is located within walking distance of the town centre, which is serviced by the several bus services, visit the PTA website for timetables.
+By Car Parking is available in onsite.
 View the discussion thread.